 Here we investigated the relationship between pollinator dependence and growth form across crops and then analyzed whether either pollinator dependence or growth form is associated with the probability of crop yield decline over the last six decades.
-We examined the effects of pollinator dependence and growth form separately and jointly (Aizen et al. 2009).
+We examined the effects of pollinator dependence and growth form separately and jointly after accounting for any confounding effect associated with total cultivated area per crop, which might also relate to yield decline (Aizen et al. 2009).
 Although our assessment is global, whether a crop’s yield declines or not was estimated at the country scale (the smallest spatial scale available for long-term data), rather than at the regional or global scale.
-This relatively small scale was chosen because declines in yield in some countries may be compensated by increases in others, thus hiding any effect that spatially heterogeneous biotic or abiotic factors may have on yield decline.
+This relatively small scale was chosen because declines in yield in some countries may be compensated by increases in others, thus hiding any effect that spatially heterogeneous either abiotic, biotic, economic or political factors may have on yield decline.
 Compilation and analysis of country-level data also allow for the detection of geographical areas where yield decline may be more prevalent, and to determine whether potential associations between the probability of yield decline and either pollinator dependence or growth form vary among regions or can be regarded as a truly global trend.

 MATERIALS AND METHODS